Advancing fish-protection screening at Australian water diversions

 The scholarship provides the following benefits:

-Tuition Fees: Fee exemption for a period equivalent to three years (six sessions) for PhD/Research Doctorate at full-time study.
+Tuition Fees: Fee exemption for a period equivalent to four years (eight sessions) for PhD/Research Doctorate at full-time study.

 Scholarship duration chevron_right